+Every Autumn, Nature displays a breathtaking transition as the colorful leaves of September and October begin to fall.
 Harvest Moons have been associated with harvest festivals for hundreds of years.
-Celebrations are held on the full moon closest to the harvest, landing in September or October in North America.
+Celebrations are held on the full moon closest to the harvest, which lands in September or October in North America.

 Every full moon has its own name based on the month or the season in which it appears.
 Creating a name for each full Moon allowed people to reflect on each season and how it affects them AND the natural world.
 There can be some variation on the Full Moon names due to the origins from whence they came.